sr3888/GKC-Public-Repository/README.md

 This repository contains resources by [Mixamo](https://www.mixamo.com/#/) and others which are freely available on the web and which where used as placeholders in the demo scenes of the GKC action system.

+New custom integration of mirror and GKC in progress made by the user EdgarAlenPwn on discord.

 Link to discord: https://discord.gg/kUpeRZ8

 Follow the instructions below to include them into your GKC project: